 - Where firms have submitted a Part 4A permission application accompanied by the relevant full SMF applications in advance of entry into TPR, the PRA (with the FCA’s consent) can decide to treat the individuals as approved with effect from entry into TPR.
 Individuals will not be required to undergo the standard PRA fitness and propriety assessment to be eligible for deemed approval.

 - Firms that have not submitted full SMF applications prior to entry into TPR will need to complete and submit application form(s) (‘TPR SMF Application’) containing key information on the individual(s) they propose to perform SMFs while they remain in the TPR.
-This TPR SMF Application will be based on the current Short Form A (available on the dedicated SMR approvals webpage) and include a short Statement of Responsibilities.
+This TPR SMF Application will be based on the current Short Form A (available on the dedicated SMR approvals webpage) and includes a short Statement of Responsibilities.
 After receiving a TPR SMF Application the PRA (with the FCA’s consent) can decide to treat the relevant individual as approved.
 Individuals will not be required to undergo the standard PRA fitness and propriety assessment to be eligible for deemed approval.
-The PRA has proposed in CP26/18 to provide firms in TPR with a period of up to 12 weeks from exit day in which to obtain deemed (or full) approval for individuals who require it.
+Firms in TPR will have a period of up to 12 weeks from exit day in which to obtain deemed (or full) approval for individuals who require it.

 Other requirements under the SM&CR will apply to individuals with deemed approval, including the Conduct Rules and Senior Manager Conduct Rules.